gialkady/ml_zoomcamp/Capstone Project/read.md

 **test.txt** contains the list of images that belong to test set
 **classes.txt** contains the list of all classes of food

+**Problems in dataset

+- Small amount of training data for each class
+- Many classes look similar to each other (steak vs filet mignon)
+- Many images in the dataset have poor lighting or framing.
+- Several images contain multiple correct classes (ex burgers & fries)
+- Number of mislabeled images.
+- Image shapes vary within class

+##